Lakers Rumors: Latest on Kawhi Leonard Trade, LeBron James Pursuit

 The Spurs ultimately have the final decision regarding a Leonard trade, but that's not to say they have all of the leverage.

-Wojnarowski reported earlier this month Leonard prefers a trade to his hometown of Los Angeles.
+Wojnarowski reported earlier this month that Leonard prefers a trade to his hometown of Los Angeles.

 With that out in the open, plenty of trade suitors are going to wonder whether the two-time All-Star is going to be a one-year rental in 2018-19.
 That, in turn, could limit what they're willing to offer the Spurs.